Skip to navigation Skip to content Skip to subnav

 • § 2091.
 Salvage certificates of title; forwarding of plates and titles of crushed vehicles

-[Subsection (a) as currently effective; see also subsection (a) and contingent effective date of amendment note set out below.]
+[Subsection (a) as currently effective; see also subsection (a) effective until contingency met, set out below.]

 (a) Except for vehicles for which no certificate of title is required pursuant to section 2012 of this title and for vehicles that are more than 15 years old, any person who purchases or in any manner acquires a vehicle as salvage; any person who scraps, dismantles, or destroys a motor vehicle; or any insurance company or representative thereof who declares a motor vehicle to be a total loss, shall apply to the Commissioner for a salvage certificate of title within 15 days of the time the vehicle is purchased or otherwise acquired as salvage; is scrapped, dismantled, or destroyed; or is declared a total loss.
 However, an insurance company or representative thereof proceeding under subsection (c) of this section may apply outside this 15-day window to the extent necessary to comply with the requirements of that subsection.